1918 Stanley Cup Final

 The 1918 Stanley Cup Final was contested by the National Hockey League (NHL) champion Toronto and the Pacific Coast Hockey Association (PCHA) champion Vancouver Millionaires.
 In a series held entirely in Toronto, the Toronto team won the series by three games to two in the best-of-five game series to win the Stanley Cup.
-It was the first series contested by the new NHL and subsequently the first Stanley Cup win by the Toronto NHL franchise team.
+It was the first series contested by the new NHL and subsequently the first Stanley Cup win by the team that is now the Toronto Maple Leafs.
+This was the first major professional sports championship ever won by a Toronto-based team.

-Paths to the Finals
+Paths to the Final

 The Vancouver Millionaires during the 1917–18 PCHA season.

 Prior to the 1917–18 season, the National Hockey Association (NHA) had suspended operations as the result of a power play to oust Toronto Blueshirts owner Eddie Livingstone.
 The remaining clubs then met in November 1917 to form the NHL, using the same constitution and playing rules of the NHA.
 The NHL took the NHA's place in competing for the Cup in a playoff series with the Pacific Coast Hockey Association.

 The Toronto NHL players were assigned from the Toronto NHA franchise, and played for a 'temporary' Toronto NHL franchise, operated by the Toronto Arena owners.
 This is why it is often retroactively called the 'Arenas' although no hockey club with the official name "Arenas" existed until after the 1917–18 season.
 The team at the time used no nickname; it was often referred to at the time as the "Blueshirts", the nickname of the NHA franchise, as it was announced by the NHA that the franchise had been sold, although Eddie Livingstone had not agreed to this as he wanted to resume his franchise or be compensated under his terms.

 Toronto won the second half of the split regular season, while the Montreal Canadiens won the first half.
 Toronto then won the NHL title by defeating the Canadiens in a two-game, total-goals series, 10–7.

 Meanwhile, Vancouver finished the 1917–18 PCHA regular season in second place with a 9–9 record behind the 11–7 Seattle Metropolitans.
 However, Vancouver beat Seattle in that league's two-game, total-goals finals, 3–2, with a 1–0 game two victory.